Help us improve your experience.

 Note:

-If you omit the UTC offset, Junos OS automatically generates the offset for the time-of-day statement in the configuration based on the local time zone setting for the device.
+If you omit the UTC offset, the device automatically generates the offset for the time-of-day statement in the configuration based on the local time zone setting for the device.
 For example, consider a device that uses Eastern Standard Time (UTC−05:00) for its local time.
 The following command configures an internal event called event-midnight, which is generated at 12:00 AM (00:00:00) every night.

 The resulting configuration automatically includes the device’s offset from UTC.

-If you configure the time relative to UTC, and the offset is different from that of the device, Junos OS automatically converts the time to reflect the device’s local time and offset from UTC in the configuration.
+If you configure the time relative to UTC, and the offset is different from that of the device, the device automatically converts the time to reflect the device’s local time and offset from UTC in the configuration.
 The following example configures an additional internal event called event-midnight-cst that is generated every night at 12:00 AM (00:00:00) with an offset that is six hours behind UTC.

 The resulting configuration displays the event using the device's local time and UTC offset.

-If the same device is shipped to a different location, and it is configured to use a new time zone, any configured internal events reflect the new local time and time-zone offset.
+If you ship the same device to a different location, and you configure it to use a new time zone, any configured internal events reflect the new local time and time-zone offset.
 For example:

 Note:

 If you modify the system time by issuing the set date operational mode command, we recommend that you also issue the commit full or the restart event-process command.
-Otherwise, an internal event based on the time of day might not be generated at the configured time.
+Otherwise, the device might not generate a time-of-day internal event at the configured time.

-For example, if you configure the device to generate an internal event at 15:55:00, and then you modify the system time from 15:47:17 to 15:53:00, the event is generated when the system time is approximately 16:00 instead of at the configured time, 15:55:00.
+For example, if you configure the device to generate an internal event at 15:55:00, and then you modify the system time from 15:47:17 to 15:53:00, the device generates the event when the system time is approximately 16:00 instead of at the configured time, 15:55:00.
 You can correct this problem by issuing the commit full or the restart event-process command.

 Event policies can match on internal events in the same way that they match on other events.
 The following example generates an internal event called it-is-midnight at 12:00 AM (00:00:00) every night.
 When the eventd process receives the it-is-midnight event, it triggers the midnight-chores event policy, which takes certain actions.